Age: 40

 Work Experience

-April 2005 - August 2006: Studying on the Tokai University Japanese Language Course for Foreign Students.
+April 2005 - August 2006: Tokai University Japanese Language Course for Foreign Students.

 September 2000 - April 2005: Freelance journalist based in London.
 During the later part of this period I was dividing my time between work as a reporter for the Independent, as a regular feature writer for the Times Higher Educational Supplement, and as the writer of the Times Educational Supplement's weekly diary column.

-Earlier in this period, I also worked as an news reporter and deputy night news editor for The Times and did one-off feature and opinion articles for the Sunday Times, Times Educational Supplement Teacher magazine and the Daily Yomiuri, Japan.
+Earlier in this period, I also worked as a regular (3 to 4 shifts a week) freelance news reporter for The Times and did one-off feature and opinion articles for the Sunday Times, Times Educational Supplement Teacher magazine and the Daily Yomiuri, Japan.
 I contributed to two books, "Big Questions in Science" (Jonathan Cape, 2002) and "Big Questions in History" (Jonathan Cape, 2005).

 April 2000 - September 2000: News editor of News International's "Learnfree" website, which aimed news, features and advice at parents.
 I increased readership of the news pages by 800 percent during a six-month tenure (the non-news sections of Learnfree doubled their readership in the same period).
 This success was due to a redesign of the news pages (which I initiated and directed) and to much wider dissemination because of the greatly improved quality of the site`s news output.
 Near the end of my tenure, News International was approached by Yahoo.co.uk to syndicate Learnfree`s parent-focused news, although I think this agreement was scuppered by the closure of Learnfree as the "dot com bubble" burst.